A New Lease on Death: Accolades

-TVLine named Alia Shawkat as a honorable mention for the "Performer of the Week" for the week of June 21, 2025, for her performance in the episode.
+TVLine named Alia Shawkat as an honorable mention for the "Performer of the Week" for the week of June 21, 2025, for her performance in the episode.
 The site wrote, "Poker Face has a grand tradition of bringing in familiar faces for juicy guest roles, and Alia Shawkat sunk her teeth into a good one this week as murderous grifter Kate.
 Setting her sights on that ultimate New York City prize — a cheap rent-controlled apartment — Kate wooed retired professor Anne to get her hands on the lease, with a smiling Shawkat laying down a barrage of phony love-bombing.
 But Kate needed to get Anne's granddaughter out of the way first, and Shawkat was downright frightening as Kate plotted to knock her off in secret.
 When Charlie got on the case, Kate even tried to woo her, too, and Shawkat nimbly toggled between seductress and killer before finally getting caught.
 Kate will go down as one of Charlie Cale's most formidable adversaries yet, though, thanks to Shawkat's deliciously sinister turn."